Online Inter-school mathematics circuit for students of Grades 3 to 12.

-Clash of Pi is a global inter-school online circuit that encourages skill development and excellence in mathematics.
+The Global Math Circuit (GMC) is an inter-school online circuit that encourages skill development and excellence in mathematics.
 Hosted by piCirql Math, a Singapore-based mathematics edtech firm, Clash of Pi has attracted the world’s best schools to compete and benchmark themselves, giving students the opportunity to assess themselves periodically and to achieve mathematics excellence through competition.
 While the student takes each monthly round of the circuit individually, they also form a part of their school team.
 The top 10 scores per grade will contribute to the school team score.

 One topic is not part of my syllabus this year.
 How can I answer the questions?